Martyn Percy: Career

-Percy was born on 31 July 1962.
-He was educated at Merchant Taylors' School, Northwood, the University of Bristol (BA), the University of Durham (Cert.
-Counselling), King's College London (PhD, 1993) and the University of Sheffield (MEd).
-After a short career in publishing (1984–1988), he trained for ordination at Cranmer Hall, Durham, from 1988 to 1990.

 Ordained ministry

 Percy was ordained in the Church of England as a deacon in 1990 and as a priest in 1991.
-He served as a curate at St Andrew's, Bedford (1990–1994), and was then appointed chaplain and director of studies at Christ's College, Cambridge.
-In 1997 he was appointed as the founding director of the Lincoln Theological Institute – a research and consultancy body specialising in faith and society (initially based at Sheffield University but now at Manchester University).
-He left in 2004 to become principal at Cuddesdon.
+From 1990 to 1994, he served his curacy at St Andrew's Church, Bedford in the Diocese of St Albans.
+He was then chaplain of Christ's College, Cambridge from 1994, and director of studies for theology and religion at Sidney Sussex College, Cambridge from 1995.
+From 1997 to 2004, he the founding director of the Lincoln Theological Institute; initially independent, it became part of the University of Manchester in 2003.
+In addition, he was an honorary curate of Holy Trinity Millhouses in the Diocese of Sheffield, and an honorary canon of Sheffield Cathedral.

 Cuddesdon

-Ripon College Cuddesdon developed significantly from 2004, during Percy's tenure as principal: it incorporated the Oxford Ministry Course (OMC) in 2006, and the West of England Ministerial Training Course (WEMTC) in 2011, making it the largest provider of Anglican ordination training in the UK.
-The college became internationally more active during Percy's period as principal: it works closely with the Anglican Church in Hong Kong and continues to have links with Anglican colleges in the United States, Canada, South Africa, Australia and New Zealand.
-During Percy's time at Cuddesdon, the college moved from a distinctively liberal catholic outlook to the broader centre ground of Anglicanism, welcoming ordinands from across the spectrum, thereby reclaiming the "non-party" ethos that Bishop Samuel Wilberforce had founded the college with in 1854.
+From 2004 to 2014, Percy was Principal of Ripon College Cuddesdon, an Anglican theological college near Oxford.
+During his tenure, the college expanded significantly by incorporating the Oxford Ministry Course and the West of England Ministerial Training Course, becoming the largest centre for Anglican ordination training in the United Kingdom.
+Percy also oversaw the construction of the Bishop Edward King Chapel and a new education centre, Harriet Monsell House.
+Under his leadership, the college moved from a liberal catholic ethos to a more theologically broad and centrist position within the Church of England.

 During Percy's tenure, the multi-award-winning Bishop Edward King Chapel (shortlisted for the Stirling Prize in 2013) and a new education centre (Harriet Monsell House) were built.
-The college also became the first to incorporate a community of Anglican religious sisters, and to work alongside staff and students offering support in prayer and spirituality, whilst continuing to develop their own ministries of spiritual direction.

 Deanery of Christ Church

 Percy was the (45th) Dean of Christ Church in Oxford from 2014 to April 2022.
 He was the first dean to be democratically elected by the governing body, and instituted to the deanery on 4 October 2014.
 Christ Church is the only academic institution in the world which is also a cathedral – being the seat of the Bishop of Oxford.
 In common with other cathedral deans, Percy, as Dean of Christ Church, was senior priest of the Diocese of Oxford.
-Percy's closing years in office as Dean (roughly from 2018 onwards) were marked by protracted disputes on reformation in the governance of the College.
+Percy's closing years in office as Dean (roughly from 2018 onwards) were marked by protracted disputes on reformation in the governance of the college.